reinerb/b/projects/ast-cards.md

 The app will highlight your answer in green or red based on whether it’s correct and will highlight all other correct answers in blue.

 At the request of another friend, I added a timer to track how long your guesses take, and a tracker for your average guess time.
-The timer turns red after
+The timer turns red after 2.5 seconds to indicate that you have taken longer than one global cooldown window.

 ## Technologies Used